Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 • Can make calls with a single business identity

 Think of it like your voice being packaged in a digital envelope.
 It’s transported over the internet to its recipient.
 They then receive their packet—or envelope—of data, and they hear what you said.
-It just all happens near-instantaneously.
+It happens almost instantaneously.

-This allows you to make long-distance, lengthy, calls without racking up an expensive phone bill.
-All VoIP users have to do is pay their provider a set monthly fee, and VoIP is flexible and functional across multiple devices.
-You can make VoIP calls through:
+This allows you to make long-distance, lengthy calls without racking up an expensive phone bill.
+All VoIP users have to do is pay their provider a set monthly fee, and then VoIP is flexible and functional across multiple devices.
+You can make VoIP calls using:

 1. VoIP phones